Frazz by Jef Mallett for September 05, 2016

 12. Watermelon avv

-car2ner about 8 years ago
+car2ner over 8 years ago

 it used to be scheduled around the farmer’s growing seasons.
 Now it seems to be scheduled around the summer vacation seasons.
 I would personally like to see year round school with each portion separated by a nice long break.
 Then vacations and family time can be built into every season, not just summer.